states Crossword Puzzles

 Across

-- this branch of government makes laws
+- The branch of government that makes laws

 Down

-- first government of the United States
+- The highest court in the United States

 Across